MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/bundle.md

 ## Preview bundle

-This does not persist - it just prints.
+This does not persist anything - it just prints.

 ```sh
 $ deno bundle index.ts